bullder/garifull.in/content/cv.md

 I believe that Clean Code is the way to achieve clean and bulletproof solutions.

 ## EXPERIENCE
-**Technical Leader, Smartbox Group, Dublin, Ireland,** *since December 2017 (3 years)*\
+**Technical Leader, Smartbox Group, Dublin, Ireland,** *since December 2017 (4 years)*\
 I'm part of the team which is responsible for a booking service (smartbox.com/fr).
 I'm responsible for resolving cross teams integrations.
 Presented few concepts for improving our technological stack.
 Brought new tooling in the project (static analysis and snapshot API testing).
-Work on the plan of modernization for the project\
+Worked on the roadmap of modernization for the project\
 **Achievements:** CI/CD migration from jenkis to gitlab.
 Integration of Email Marketing Platform.
 Led the development of new tasks that generate new business value.
 A lot of improvements for Agile-framework used in team.

 **Senior PHP Developer, OpenSoft Technologies, Saratov, Russia,** *Jan 2014 – Dec 2017 (4 years)*\